Fentanyl Addiction in the united states

 BriteLife Recovery provides comprehensive care for Fentanyl dependency and addiction.
 Our South Carolina Fentanyl addiction treatment center provides a sanctuary-like setting designed to promote healing and recovery.

 Our clients begin with medically supervised detox, during which our clinical team provides round-the-clock care to help clients detox safely and comfortably.
-We may use medications (e.g., methadone or naltrexone) to help ease withdrawal symptoms.
+We may use medications (e.g., suboxone or naltrexone) to help ease withdrawal symptoms.

 After detoxification, most of our clients move into our residential program, which focuses on the behavioral aspects of addiction.
 Some clients may be eligible for our outpatient program, which allows them the freedom to resume working or going to school while living at home.

 The foundation of BriteLife’s fentanyl rehab programs is individual and group counseling.
-Our experienced therapists use evidence-based therapeutic approaches, including cognitive behavioral therapy, which helps clients change their expectations and behaviors to effectively manage triggers and stress.
+Our experienced therapists use evidence-based therapeutic approaches, including cognitive behavioral therapy, to help clients change their expectations and behaviors in order to effectively manage triggers and stress.
 We also use motivational interviewing, a patient-centered approach that helps address a person’s mixed feelings in order to change their behavior.